Your Privacy Rights

-We may disclose Personal Information, as permitted by law, and: (1) consistent with our Privacy Notice; (2) to comply with applicable laws; (3) to respond to governmental inquiries or requests; (4) to comply with valid legal process; (5) to protect the rights, privacy, safety or property of Huntington; (6) to permit us to pursue available remedies or limit damages that we may sustain and (7) to enforce our rights resulting from inappropriate use of the Site.
+We may disclose Personal Information, as permitted by law, and: (1) consistent with our Privacy Notice; (2) to comply with applicable laws; (3) to respond to governmental inquiries or requests; (4) to comply with valid legal process; (5) to protect the rights, privacy, safety or property of Huntington; (6) to permit us to pursue available remedies or limit damages that we may sustain; and (7) to enforce our rights resulting from inappropriate use of our Sites.

-In the event there is a change in the corporate structure of Huntington such as, but not limited to, merger, consolidation, sale, liquidation, or transfer of substantial assets, Huntington may, in its sole discretion, transfer, sell or assign information collected on and through this Site, including without limitation, Personal Information concerning visitors, to one or more affiliated or unaffiliated third parties.
+In the event there is a change in the corporate structure of Huntington such as, but not limited to, merger, consolidation, sale, liquidation, or transfer of substantial assets, Huntington may, in its sole discretion, transfer, sell or assign information collected on and through our Sites, including without limitation, Personal Information concerning visitors, to one or more affiliated or unaffiliated third parties.

 Your Choice About Receiving Promotional E-mails

-We strive to maintain complete and accurate online information about you and your accounts.
-If you believe that our online records contain inaccurate or incomplete information about you, please call us toll-free at 1-800-480-BANK (2265) (24 hours a day, seven days a week).
-Our Online Banking customers may access and edit their own information by logging in to our secure Online Banking service and clicking on the "Customer Service" tab.
+We strive to maintain complete and accurate online and mobile information about you and your accounts.
+If you believe that our records contain inaccurate or incomplete information about you, please call us toll-free at 1-800-480-BANK (2265) (24 hours a day, seven days a week).
+Our Online and Mobile Banking customers may access and edit their own information by logging in to our secure Online Banking service and clicking on the "Customer Service" tab.
 We will correct any confirmed inaccuracies as necessary and appropriate.